 We are OPEN by APPOINTMENT ONLY Monday – Friday, 8:00 am until 5:00 pm.

 We will be seeing patients for all of their eye care needs on a limited schedule.
-You will be required to provide and wear your own mask while in our office.
-You will be screened for Corona Virus symptoms and we will take your temperature upon entering.
+You will be required to wear your own mask that covers your nose and mouth upon entering the building and will be screened for COVID-19 symptoms.
 We will continue to practice social distancing and all cleaning procedures that we have established.

 Thank you for your cooperation!